-Bhanwari Devi, a lower-caste social worker from Rajasthan, is a hero in the truest sense of the word.
+Bhanwari Devi, a Dalit social worker from Rajasthan, is a hero in the truest sense of the word.
 As a saathin of the Women’s Development Project of the Rajasthan Government, she actively worked on numerous development issues pertaining health, education, land, water, and human rights in her village, Bhateri.
 She undertook efforts to sensitize her fellow villagers on various social issues and challenged orthodox practices like child marriage.
 However, her brave attempts to stop child marriage in her village were met with heavy criticism and backlash.
 The backlash took the form of gang-rape by upper-caste men and social ostracization by the community members, both of which she endured courageously.

 This is her story